spamegg1/reviews/README.md

 If you are one of those people who like to debate programming languages and paradigms, well...
 The others are pretty similar, but the only "truly different" programming paradigm in my opinion is this one: Logic Programming.

 It is so very different!
 You have to think in a completely different way: Unification and Backtracking.
 You have to think in terms of search trees.
 Even some simple exercises will trip you up.
 It helps that it has recursion, so it has some familiarity at least.
+Also you think of your programs as knowledge bases, to which you make queries: a bit database-like, declarative-style programming.
+So there is some familiarity there too if you used SQL.
 But I must admit that Logic programming is not suitable for most problems out there.
+It can also be computationally inefficient.
 It's super cool though.

+Backtracking is used in some "normal" programs in "normal" (non-Logic) languages though.
+For example you will write a brute-force Sudoku puzzle solver in How to Code 2 and then also in Udacity's Software Testing.
+The straightforward, non-clever solution necessitates backtracking.
+Another example of backtracking in "normal" programs is maze solvers: https://github.com/mikepound/mazesolving and https://www.youtube.com/watch?v=rop0W4QDOUI

 This was right up my alley, because the language works exactly like a [proof tree](https://www.quora.com/What-are-proof-trees) which I studied in Mathematical Logic.
-Oh and the Cut Rule!
-Goes back to Gentzen's 1934 [theorem](https://en.wikipedia.org/wiki/Cut-elimination_theorem).
+Oh and the Cut Rule! (to stop backtracking) Goes back to Gentzen's 1934 [theorem](https://en.wikipedia.org/wiki/Cut-elimination_theorem).

 Originally Prolog was created by a linguist, so the main application is studying Grammars.
+The course will teach you context free grammars and definite clause grammars.
+Very important stuff if you want to go into parsing and compilers!
 That will be your "final project".
 You'll probably never use Prolog in the real world.
 The website claims it is coded in Prolog though!

 *Spam's recommendation:* Take it only if you like complex mathematical algorithmic thinking, or have strong interest/background in Mathematical Logic/Proof Theory/Linguistics.
 But the Logic Programming's way of thinking can be VERY USEFUL if you plan to go into an area of CS with hard problems.